It's that time of the year -- the sun is coming out, and families are spending more time at the pool, the beach, and just outside in general.

-After all of my youthful "extreme sunbathing", I had numerous years where I was really doing everything I could to just stay out of the sun completely.
+When I was young, I was out in the sun WAY too much.
+I would tan and tan and tan–and as a result spent years where I was really did everything I could to just stay out of the sun completely.

 1. Skip the Spray

-While spraying your sunscreen on might seem like a fun way to your kids to put sun protection on, it might not be the best thing to do for your health -- or theirs.
-Titanium dioxide or zinc oxide are typical non toxic ingredients used in sunscreens, and these are considered to be safe when applied to skin, but the inhalation of these ingredients is considered to be a health hazard.
+Titanium dioxide or zinc oxide are typical physical sunscreen non-toxic ingredients used in sunscreens, and these are considered to be safe when applied to skin, but the inhalation of these ingredients is considered to be a health hazard.

-2. Lower SPF is Better
+2. Lower SPF Might Be Better

 3. Skip the Retinyl Palmitate

 Retinyl Palmitate (derived from Vitamin A) is often added to sunscreens to reduce the appearance of aging.
-However, it offers no sun protection so it's not really a necessary ingredient at all.
-There is some research suggesting a connection between retinyl palmitate and skin cancer in lab tests on mice.
+However, it offers no sun protection so it’s not really a necessary ingredient at all.

 4. Use Sunscreen When Cloudy